-86. The Authorities indicated for the fourth FUR that the MOT is responsible for the reporting of unusual transactions by service providers.
+85. The Authorities indicated for the fourth FUR that the MOT is responsible for the reporting of unusual transactions by service providers.
 From this perspective the MOT approaches all MTC's to urge them to report the unusual transactions.
 The issue was discussed again with the Minister of Justice.
-Regarding shutting the operations of unauthorised MTCs operations the Authorities updated for this report, that actually there is a case in the Court between the unlicensed MTC and the CBCS which the MTC has lost in first instance.
-The Appeals Court is reviewing the case which is expected to be handled before the end of 2015.
+Regarding shutting the operations of unauthorised MTCs operations the Authorities updated for this report, that the PPO is reviewing the case.
 Regarding with provisions for MTCs to update the Central Bank on the number of agents and sub agents, the provisions were formalized in the new draft legislation on supervision of MTC.
 Both deficiencies remain outstanding.